evolverine/intimacy-toolbox/_pages/pledge.md

 # ...
 I want to do my best by others by ...

-*   **learning** — and regularly updating my knowledge — **about COVID-19 and the recommended measures in my area**. <span class="spoiler">SARS-CoV-2: things like mean incubation time, mean number of days the virus has been found present in people's bodies, symptoms, means of transmission, likely rates of asymptomatic transmission, etc. My local context: the recommended safety measures at home, at work, while socializing, etc.</span>
+*   **learning** — and regularly updating my knowledge — **about COVID-19 and the recommended measures where I live**. <span class="spoiler">SARS-CoV-2: things like mean incubation time, mean number of days the virus has been found present in people's bodies, symptoms, means of transmission, likely rates of asymptomatic transmission, etc. My local context: the recommended safety measures at home, at work, while socializing, etc.</span>

 *   **responding with gratitude** when others point to information I didn't know, and being open to changing my mind when faced with better knowledge.